veertuinc/anka-docs/content/en/docs/Anka CLI/uninstallation.md

 -f|--force			Force mode (do not ask user confirmation) -h|--help			Show this message
 ```

-***Note*** Uninstall doesn't remove the license.
+> Uninstall doesn't remove the license.
 To remove license execute `sudo anka license remove` before uninstalling.
 Make a note of the fulfillment id that is displayed in the output of `sudo anka license remove`.

 ### Moving license from one host to another